zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==If you solve cancer, you'd add about three years to people's average life expectancy==:
 *Time*, September 18, 2013, "[TIME Talks to
-Google CEO Larry Page About Its New Venture to Extend Human Life][page]"
+Google CEO Larry Page About Its New Venture to Extend Human Life][page]."
 [page]:https://business.time.com/2013/09/18/google-extend-human-life/

 ###371